Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Why the Train Works So Well on the French Riviera

-The TER coastal rail line connects most major French Riviera towns from Cannes to Menton in a single scenic corridor.
-I like to use an app called Omio or Trainline to book.
-They keep all my tickets in one place and I can just flash the bar or QR code when asked.
+For simplicity, I like to use an app called Omio book.
+It keeps all my tickets in one place so I can just flash bar/QR code when asked.

-East toward
+East toward:

 Villefranche-sur-Mer